yandex-cloud/docs/en/data-streams/operations/aws-cli/delete.md

-# Deleting a stream in the AWS CLI
+# Deleting a stream in AWS CLI

 {% list tabs %}